 The venue of the meeting will be The Corum, a convention center ideally located in the heart of Montpellier historic neighborhood, easily accessed by public transportation and at very short walking distance from restaurants, cafes and hotels.

-A welcome reception will take place on Saturday August 18.
-The official program, beginning on Sunday August 19, will largely follow the traditional organization of an ESEB meeting: it will consist of a series of parallel sessions running throughout the 4 days.
-We expect to have approximately 1000 oral presentations as part of a diverse array of symposia selected by our Scientific Committee.
-We will also have poster sessions associated with each of symposia, and plenary talks by the presidents of SSE, SSB and ASN, by recipients of the ESEB Presidential Award and of Stephen Jay Gould Outreach Prize.
-The conference dinner will take place the evening of Wednesday, August 22nd, at the Abbaye de Valmagne, a spectacular venue, one-hour drive away from Montpellier.
+A welcome reception will take place on Saturday August 18 (7:00 pm to 8:30 pm) at the Lycée Joffre, next to the Corum.
+The official program, beginning on Sunday August 19, largely follows the traditional organization of an ESEB meeting: there will be more than 800 contributed talks, organized in 78 thematic symposia, running as 13 parallel sessions, showcasing the most recent advances in evolutionary biology, with a very large diversity of topics and fields from paleontology to molecular evolution.
+More than 1200 posters will be presented in two poster sessions (Sunday 19 and Tuesday 21 August) associated with each of the symposia.
+Plenary talks will be given by the presidents of SSE, SSB and ASN, by recipients of the ESEB Presidents’ Award and of SSE Stephen Jay Gould Outreach Prize.
+The conference dinner will take place on the evening of Wednesday, August 22nd, at the Abbaye de Valmagne, a spectacular venue, one-hour drive away from Montpellier.

 Ophélie Ronce & Yannis Michalakis